JayeshST/JayeshST/README.md

 - 🌱 I’m currently learning **React Native**

-- 👨‍💻 All of my projects are available at [https://jayeshthombare.netlify.app](jayeshthombare.netlify.app)
+- 👨‍💻 All of my projects are available at jayeshthombare.netlify.app

 - 💬 Ask me about **HTML5,CSS3,JS**